Horizon Ventures

 Seed Round in 2014

-Teabox operates an online platform that specializes in delivering organic tea and tea-based products directly from the source.
-The company sources fresh Indian teas from renowned tea gardens in regions such as Darjeeling, Assam, the Nilgiris, and Nepal.
-Its product range includes various types of tea, including black, green, white, and oolong, ensuring that consumers have access to 100% fresh and organic options.
-Through this direct sourcing model, Teabox aims to provide high-quality tea without compromising on aroma and flavor.
+Teabox is an online platform that specializes in delivering organic tea and tea-based products directly from the source.
+The company focuses on providing fresh Indian teas sourced from renowned tea gardens in regions such as Darjeeling, Assam, the Nilgiris, and Nepal.
+With a diverse product range that includes black, green, white, and oolong teas, Teabox aims to ensure that consumers have access to 100% fresh and organic tea, emphasizing the preservation of aroma and flavor.
+Through this direct-to-consumer model, Teabox seeks to enhance the tea-drinking experience by connecting customers with high-quality products from the origin.

 Aniways